legionasaurus/SOPHON/lab-notebook.md

 ---

 05/01/26 - Rakin
   * Fixed it myself!
-Turns out there's this obscure Arduino bug where you cannot use
+Turns out there's this [obscure Arduino bug](https://github.com/arduino/ArduinoCore-renesas/issues/58) where you cannot use analogWrite() and digitalWrite() at the same time

   * Anyway, still not all rainbows:
     * Need to add ferrites+securements so my turbidity sensor isn't a glorified random.org